Alcohol Delivery in Washington DC: What Delivery Drivers Need To Know

 National Alcohol Delivery Training Certification

-While D.C. requires government-approved server training, delivery drivers also benefit from specialized delivery-focused training.
+While D.C. requires government-approved server training, delivery drivers also benefit from specialized delivery-focused certification.
 That’s where the National Alcohol Delivery Training Certification comes in.

 Why it’s valuable in DC

-• Covers unique challenges delivery drivers face that general server training doesn’t always address.
+• Covers unique challenges delivery drivers face that general server training certification doesn’t always address.

 • Teaches proper ID scanning and refusal strategies in delivery contexts.